Safe re-opening guidance for voluntary and community organisations

 Your risk assessment will help you to decide whether you are ready to re-open your building, how your services might need to change, and what you will need to do in order to re-open safely.

-- Community facilities following may be exempt from the ‘rule of 6’ and household mixing rules if they are hosting people ‘for work, or the provisions of voluntary or charitable services’.
+b) Community facilities following may be exempt from mixing rules if they are hosting people ‘for work, or the provisions of voluntary or charitable services’.
 We advise organisations to think carefully about whether they would designate themselves as a service, and wherever possible to follow the above measures to protect the population.

-- Before re-opening, secure and set up the equipment do you need to support social distancing throughout the building, e.g. screens or dividers to reduce contact, signs and stickers.
+f) Before re-opening, secure and set up the equipment you need to support social distancing throughout the building, e.g. screens or dividers to reduce contact, signs and stickers.

 One key consideration in reopening will be the safety of your staff and volunteers.
 Your team will need support to help them to feel safe.
 Make sure that you are consulting with them and involving them in the redesign of your services.

 a) Check the government pages on Working Safely During Coronavirus for detailed guidance.
 The information is updated regularly so check back if there are new announcements, e.g. if new requirements around testing are introduced

 b) The Government is no longer instructing people to work from home if they can.
 However, the Government expects and recommends a gradual return over the summer.
 Make sure you communicate with your team and provide opportunities for feedback.

 c) Identify and speak to members of your team may be unable to return to work due to being classed as clinically extremely vulnerable/clinically vulnerable.
 What reasonable adjustments can you make to help them work safely from home?
 Read the HSE guidance on protecting vulnerable workers.